Click here for the latest Air Canada economy class meal experience review.

 How to Buy a Voucher

 Buy your Air Canada Bistro voucher up to 24 hours before your departure flight via the manage my booking option here.
-Once onboard, redeem your voucher for one fresh meal item or alcoholic beverage and one snack.

 International Flights Economy Class